Federal Election 2025

 Total Battlegrounds

-These seats have the smallest margins and are the most likely to change hands with even a minor swing in voter preference.
+These seats have the smallest margins and could swing with minimal voter movement

 0%0.5%1%1.5%2%MacquarieGilmoreParramattaBrisbaneRobertsonLilleyDeakinLongmanLingiariChisholm